MacaPecha/devsite-docs/guides/plugins/prestashop/instalation.en.md

 > LEFT_BUTTON_REQUIRED_EN
 >
-> Integrate Mercado Pago in PrestaShop
+> Integrate Mercado Libre in PrestaShop
 >
-> Connect your Mercado Pago account to the module and capture the payments you receive for your online sales.
+> Connect your Mercado Libre account to the module and capture the payments you receive for your online sales.
 >
 >
 > [Integrate](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/plugins/prestashop/integration)